beginning of content

 Dentures are false teeth that are worn to replace missing teeth.
 If you have missing teeth, wearing dentures can:

-When might you need dentures?
+When might I need dentures?

 There are 3 main types of dentures:

-What happens during a denture fitting?
+What will happen during my denture fitting?

 Your dentist might ask you to wait a few months after tooth removal before getting dentures.
 This allows your gums to heal so you won't need as many adjustments once your dentures are in place.

-What to expect after a denture fitting
+What can I expect after a denture fitting?

 Wearing dentures might feel strange at first.
 Most people take a few months to get used to how they feel.
+You should start slowly and eat soft foods at first with your new dentures.

 You might need follow-up appointments so that your dentist or dental prosthetist can adjust your dentures.